BurningZilch/DK-DINO/README.md

-This is a university project with my Grove Pi+, a sound detacting device The project is still in working
+This is a university project with my Grove Pi+, a sound detacting device This project is using Buster with raspberry pi 4b
+The project is still in working, please wait for update